ambengers/laravel-query-filter/README.md

 ## Loadable Relationships
 This packages allows you to load relationships of models using the query string.
-First you will need to use the `make:query-loader` command to create your loader class.
+First, use the `make:query-loader` command to create your loader class.

 ```php
 php artisan make:query-loader PostLoader
 ```

-Then you will have to declare the loader class within your filter class.
+Then, declare the loader class within your filter class.
 ``` php
 use App\Loaders\PostLoader;